Automation Testing Guide: How and Why to Automate Manual Testing

 Maxim Khimiy, Automation QA Lead, TestFort

-Benefits of automation testing
+Benefits of Automation Testing

 Adopting automated testing is a huge endeavor for an organization that is usually associated with high costs, extended preparation time, and the need to hire additional personnel or outsource the project partially or in full to an offshore vendor.
 Still, more and more companies choose to automate their testing — this can be confirmed by the growing market size of automation or by the increased hiring needs of software companies.
 So, why do organizations want to automate testing in the first place?
 These are the biggest benefits of automation.

-1. Faster release cycle
+1. Faster Release Cycle

-In a time when there are multiple competitors in every field, companies are often racing against the clock to release new or updated software products faster and win their share of the market and improve customer loyalty.
+In a time when there are multiple competitors in every field, companies are often racing against the clock to release new or updated software products faster and win their share of the market or improve customer loyalty.
 And many report testing as the biggest bottleneck preventing them from achieving a quicker release cycle.
 This is where automation comes into play: by running tests around the clock and with little to no human input, companies can get a better idea of their product’s quality faster.

-2. Saves money in the long run
+2. Saves Money in the Long Run

-3. Better test coverage and accuracy
+3. Better Test Coverage and Accuracy

 By saving time spent on testing each individual aspect of the application manually, automation allows teams to dramatically expand testing coverage.
 With a well-tuned automation testing process, the entire application can be repeatedly tested in a matter of minutes — or hours, in case of a particularly large application.
 And, by removing the probability of a human error from the equation, automation improves the accuracy of the whole testing process.

-With over 4.6 billion smartphone users in the world and hundreds of smartphone makes and models, ensuring compatibility on all mobile devices is a challenge on its own, not to mention that there is also a vast range of desktop computers, laptops, tablets, wearables, and smart TVs that all run software.
-Device and browser automation is one of the areas where the automated testing approach shines, allowing development and testing teams to get a complete picture of the product’s performance on countless hardware and software combinations.
+With over 4.6 billion smartphone users in the world and hundreds of smartphone makes and models, ensuring compatibility on all mobile devices is a challenge on its own, not to mention that there is also a vast range of desktop computers, laptops, tablets, wearables, and smart TVs that all deal with software.
+Device and browser automation is one of the areas where the automated testing approach shines, allowing development and testing teams to get a complete picture of the product’s performance on different hardware and software combinations.

-5. Improved team productivity
+5. Improved Team Productivity

 Manual testers often have to deal with repetitive, monotonous tasks.
 You cannot do without them in manual QA, but if you ask a manual tester whether they enjoy those repetitive tasks, they will probably say that they don’t.
-Automation, on the other hand, can take over these monotonous, time-consuming tasks such as regression testing.
+Automation, on the other hand, can take over these monotonous, time-consuming tasks, such as regression testing.
 As a result, the team will get time to spend on more interesting tasks or training to become better at testing.
 This, in turn, will drastically improve the team morale.

-6. Higher test reusability
+6. Higher Test Reusability

 With manual testing, each test you create can only be used until the software solution itself undergoes a change.
 This creates many additional tedious tasks for the team and slows down the quality assurance process.
 Automation testing can use the same scripts over and over even if there are code changes in the solution that is being tested.
-Test reusability saves a lot of valuable time for testing and development teams, allowing them to focus on other pertinent tasks.
+Test reusability saves a lot of valuable time for the testing and development teams, allowing them to focus on other pertinent tasks.

-7. Comprehensive reporting
+7. Comprehensive Reporting

 Automated testing produces a lot of valuable test data that is automatically generated and exported into detailed test reports.
 This allows teams to review the results of every testing endeavor down to the smallest detail, as well as go back to earlier reports and see how they compare to new ones.
-Manual testing can also produce reports, but they are simply not at the same level as automation testing reports and don’t always prove valuable for future testing.
+Manual testing can also produce reports, but they are simply not at the same level as automation testing reports and hardly ever prove valuable for future testing.

-8. Higher testing ROI
+8. Higher Resting ROI

 The question of ROI in testing automation has always been a polarizing one.
 Some say that automating testing from the ground up takes too many resources, while others believe that automation always pays off in the end.
 There are various formulas for calculating the ROI of automated testing and different approaches to understanding the importance of ROI.
 However, if we refer to one of the key principles of testing — Boehm’s law — we’ll see that the cost of fixing the bug grows with time.
 And since automation helps discover bugs earlier in the development cycle, the cost of spotting and fixing a bug becomes lower.

-Limitations and drawbacks of automated testing
+Limitations and Drawbacks of Automated Testing

 Testing automation is often viewed as a universal solution for many QA-related problems, from minimizing testing time to increasing the efficiency of testing.
 However, automation is not without its drawbacks, and they should be considered along with the benefits when you’re still deciding whether your software project needs automation.
 These are the key disadvantages and limitations of automation testing.

-1. Automation takes time and money
+1. Automation Takes Time and Money

-2. Test case constraints
+2. Test Case Constraints

-3. Narrow perspective
+3. Narrow Perspective

 As much as testing automation can do, it still cannot cover every single aspect of software quality assurance.
 Specifically, automated testing won’t prove very useful when it comes to testing at the early stages of the software development project when the core functionality is still being developed, as well as many areas of GUI testing and software aspects that require subjective validation.
 Automation is also not suited for exploratory testing, which is an essential component of software quality assurance.

-4. Continuous code maintenance
+4. Continuous Code Maintenance

 Even with the most seasoned automation QA engineers and the best-developed automated test cases, automation is not a one-and-done endeavor.
 Software evolves on a regular basis, which means that test cases should also be reviewed and updated every time a code change takes place.
 This means that automation testing requires time and effort even outside of the immediate testing process.

-5. “Black and white” results
+5. “Black and White” Results

 With rare exceptions, an automated test can pass or fail.
 This gives the QA engineer an idea of what the application behaves like in specific conditions and with a specific input.
 However, an experienced QA can extract much more information from a test than just the “failed” or “passed” parameter.
 From an unusually long processing time to other unexpected behavior displayed by the app under normal conditions, there are some things that only the human eye will catch.